DustinVII/TicTacToeReact/README.md

 Take the following steps to play this game or work on this project.

 ### Method 1 (fastest)
-1. Upload the project on a local web server
+1. Upload the project on a local web server.
 2. Run `index.html` in your browser.